jfcere/ngx-markdown/README.md

 #### Command Line Plugin

-o use the [command line plugin](https://prismjs.com/plugins/command-line/) that displays a command line with a prompt and, optionally, the output/response from the commands, you will need to include the following files from `prismjs/plugins/command-line` directory to your application:
+To use the [command line plugin](https://prismjs.com/plugins/command-line/) that displays a command line with a prompt and, optionally, the output/response from the commands, you will need to include the following files from `prismjs/plugins/command-line` directory to your application:

-- CSS styling for line highlight - `prism-command-line.css`
+- CSS styling for command line - `prism-command-line.css`
-- line highlight plugin script - `prism-command-line.js`
+- command line plugin script - `prism-command-line.js`

 If you are using [Angular CLI](https://cli.angular.io/) you can follow the `angular.json` example below...